needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 Rather than using the percent complete value to wait until the content is loaded, you can use the preload functionality to show that the download has started, then continue on.
 This implementation would require a loading or waiting screen to handle instances where the asset has not finished loading by the time it's needed.

 ### Building for multiple platforms
-The Addressable Asset System generates asset bundles containing your Addressable Assets when building application content.
-Asset bundles are platform-dependant, and thus must be rebuilt for every unique platform you intend to support.
+The Addressable Asset System generates AssetBundles containing your Addressable Assets when building application content.
+AssetBundles are platform-dependant, and thus must be rebuilt for every unique platform you intend to support.

 By default, when building Addressables app data, data for your given platform is stored in platform-specific subdirectories of the Addressables build path(s).
 The runtime path accounts for these platform folders, and points to the applicable app data.